 These items are carried on the Balance Sheet at a market valuation for insurance purposes.
 The insurance valuation is updated on a periodic basis in line with other non-current assets held by the Council.
-The most recent review was in 2016 and the next update will take place in 2020.
+The most recent review was in 2020.
 The collection of civic regalia is deemed to have an indeterminate life and a high residual value; hence the Council does not consider it appropriate to charge depreciation.
 The collection is relatively static and no further acquisitions or donations are expected.